JudgementalBird/swQolSuiteLinux/README.md

-# Attention, this is an [unofficial] repository of the program!
+# Attention, this is a fork of an [unofficial] repository of the program!

-A copy of the repository was created in case the original repository was deleted, as well as for the probable support of the program in a working state
+This is a copy of a copy of the repository, created for the purpose of testing around with the possibility of linux support.
+The main copy was created in case the original repository was deleted, as well as for the probable support of the program in a working state

 The original repository (archived) is located here: